kly001/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

-Mobile first references the designing of a webpage with phone, tablet or other mobile devices as the primary styling choice, and desktop design is the secondary priority.
+The term 'mobile first' refers to the trend in website development where designing a website for smartphones, tables and other mobile devices takes priority over designing for desktops.
+Media queries in a mobile first design have a 'min-width' parameter.

+'Desktop first' is the traditional approach in website development where designing a website for desktop computers takes priority.
+Media queries in a desktop first design have a 'max-width' parameter.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-'font-size: 62.5%" will take a single font unit on the html element and define all rem units to be a percentage of that.
+'Font-size: 62.5%" will take a single font unit on the html element and define all rem units to be a percentage of that.
+It changes the value of 1 rem to 10 pixels.

 4. How would you describe preprocessing to someone new to CSS?

-Preprocessing involves transforming raw data into an understandable format using a program,
+Preprocessing involves changing normal CSS syntax to a form that is easier for humans to read.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

-I plead the fifth!
+My favorite concept in preprocessing is the use of mixins.
+My least favorite is nesting.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.